AkilaJayani/Getting-and-Cleaning-Data-Course-Project/README.md

 * Download should be set to FALSE if the data set is already residing in a subdirectory of the working directory.
 If set to TRUE the code will download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * Unzip_file should be set to FALSE if the data is already extracted from the zip file

-The transformations performed by the script is described in CodeBook.mb
+The transformations performed by the script is described in CodeBook.md